DistrictOfJoban/DCLink/README.md

 # DCLink

 ## Why
-I can't find a decent Discord Chat Linking Bot that suits my need and runs on 1.17.1
+I can't find a decent Discord Chat Linking Bot that suits my need and runs on Fabric 1.17.1

 [Chatter](https://github.com/axieum/chatter) is what I used to use, but it's on 1.16.5.
 While a newer rewritten mod, [Minecord](https://github.com/axieum/minecord) is only available for 1.19.